MRO has adopted Optional Masking for staff and patients.

 Should I wear a mask?

-Experts believe that wearing a mask won’t help in preventing the disease, however, it will help prevent infected people from spreading the disease.
+Masks can help protect you and others from COVID-19.
 Ask your doctor or nurse if you should use a certain type of mask because of your own health or occupation.
 If you have respiratory symptoms, please call your MRO therapy center before coming to the clinic.
-MRO will provide a fabric mask for patients to wear in the department.
-Everyone is required to wear a mask while in the department at this time.
+MRO will provide a mask for patients to wear in the department if needed.